 Greek nouns decline (change form) according to case (nominative, accusative, genitive, and vocative) and number (singular and plural).

 Verbs have four moods (indicative, imperative, subjunctive and optative), three voices (active, middle and passive), as well as three persons (first, second and third) and various other forms.
 Modern Greek is one of the few Indo-European languages that has retained a synthetic passive.

 The second person singular is used to address friends, relatives and children.
 The second person plural is used when speaking to a group of friends, relatives or children, but it is also used as the formal singular form to express respect.
 To a stranger you would say, Milate Galeeka?
-(Do you speak French?), but when speaking to a friend, MiLAee GaleeKA?Free Quote
+(Do you speak French?), but when speaking to a friend, MiLAee GaleeKA?Get Quote

 There are 24 letters in the Greek alphabet: 17 consonants and 7 vowels.
 It was adapted from the Phoenician alphabet approximately 3,000 years ago.
 Greek was the first alphabet to use letters for both consonants and vowel sounds: before that, only the consonants were written.
 Greek is currently written from left to right, although this wasn’t always the case.
 In the beginning, it could be written from right to left and even in alternating directions on each line!